 Union Wine Company began with one goal, make great craft wines that are affordable and accessible.
 More wine, less fuss.
 We quickly began checking off the must-haves.
 Great wine?
 Check.
 Affordable pricing?
 Check.
 Accessibility?
 Well, this is where things got fun.
 We talked about what it would be like if you could bring a nice wine anywhere, literally, you know, just ‘grab a six-pack and go’ kind of thing.
 And, the idea of the can was born.

-Because we can.
-Actually, the cans were first released in a limited edition at the 2013 Feast Portland event through a Pinkies Down campaign to share our belief that there is too much fussiness around wine.
-At the event, in addition to the cans, we introduced the Union Wine Co.
-Tasting Truck, where we served the wine in a can.
-Based on the success of that weekend, we decided to put it into production.
+The cans were first released in a limited edition at the 2013 Feast Portland event through a Pinkies Down campaign to share our belief that it’s more important what goes into the glass than what type of glass it is.
+We also introduced the Union Wine Co.
+Tasting Truck, where we served wine in a can.
+Based on the success of that weekend, we decided to put our idea into full production.

 Roughly two.
 It’s a half bottle’s worth.
 Enough to share… or not.

 Is the Underwood Pinot in a Can the same wine found in the bottles?

 DOES THE ALUMINUM CAN AFFECT THE TASTE OR CONSISTENCY OF THE WINE?

 Not at all.
 As with all canned beverages, there’s a liner in the can that prevents the aluminum from contacting the wine.
 Order one of each – the bottle and the can – invite some friends over, and dispel the myth for yourself.

 WHAT is Better for the environment: cans or glass?